scripting/drummerSupport/README.md

 Drummer is a web scripting environment built around outlining and JavaScript.

+Most of the language and runtime are not documented yet, but the <a href="http://scripting.com/code/docserver/?verb=dialog.about">verbs</a> are.

 ### Quick overview

 As a member of this site you are invited to give <a href="http://drummer.scripting.com/">Drummer</a> a try.